MalcolmOdd/planner/README.md

 Implement unit tests.
 By default, Quarkus will detect all the SQL entities and create the tables on start (we can later move to Flyway once the schema is settled - the SQL statements can be logged by setting the `quarkus.hibernate-orm.log.sql`to true in the test profile properties).

+Flyway activation: By default, Flyway is deactivated in Quarkus unit tests and the schema is created from the annotated entities.
+To enable it in `application-test.properties`, first set `quarkus.hibernate-orm.database.generation` to `none` to prevent Quarkus table generation, then set `quarkus.flyway.migrate-at-start` to `true` to trigger Flyway schema creation/update on start.

+By default, Flyway will look at files in the resource (classpath) folder db/migration with names following the `V<version>__<description>.sql` pattern.
+It will keep track of the current state of the database and execute the script that are required to get to the latest schema, in versiopn order.
+In our case we use the yyyyMMdd_HHmm format to generate the version number, this generally prevent conflicts between concurrent PRs.

 ## Running the application in dev mode

 You can run your application in dev mode that enables live coding using: